 - The Brazilian government required insurance companies to cover oral chemotherapy.

 - Latin America and the Caribbean improved education for cancer health professionals, created programs targeting high-risk populations, expanded cancer registries and developed policies to enhance prevention, early diagnosis, and treatment.

-- The percentage of people with basic health insurance coverage increased from 46 percent to 60 percent between 2008 and 2013.*
+- The percentage of people with basic health insurance coverage increased from 46 percent to 60 percent between 2008 and 2013 (The Lancet, 2013).